Bwilli3121/Jetpack-Joyride/README.md

 ---
 ## Project Overview
 Our Project recreates the mobile phone game Jetpack Joyride, using a sprite of a Club Penguin character with a jetpack on.
 We used VHDL through Vivado and running on a Nexys A7-100T FPGA board.
 The code works to move your character along the positive x axis automatically while you control moving up the y axis using the BTNC button, avoiding obsticles and collecting coins.
-Our LED gives a binary count of how far on the x axis you go along with the amount of coins you collect.
+Our LED display on the Nexys A7 board gives a binary count of how far on the x axis you go along with the amount of coins you collect.

 ---
 ## Starting Screen